DiegoMendezT/MASTER_QA_SUITE/artifacts/jira_bugs/To Do/JIRA-004/JIRA-004.md

 # JIRA-004: UI Lingo - Outdated Terms Still Present

 **Summary:**
-References to 'Consciousness' and other non-technical terms are still present in the UI after requested changes.
+References to 'ML' and other non-technical terms are still present in the UI after requested changes.

 **Steps to Reproduce:**
 1. Open the Streamlit UI.